-1. Find the course under All Courses and click + in the Enroll column.

-2. If you see instead of the +, you cannot register for that course.
-Reasons may include: There may be an enrollment limit placed on the course.

-\circ You have not fulfilled the prerequisites to enroll in that course.

-\circ You have already registered for another section of that same course.
+- 1. Find the course under All Courses and click + in the Enroll column. - 2.
+If you see instead of the +, you cannot register for that course.
+Reasons may include: - There may be an enrollment limit placed on the course. - You have not fulfilled the prerequisites to enroll in that course. - You have already registered for another section of that same course.

-\circ There is a schedule conflict between that course and a course for which you've already registered.

-3. As you select courses, the information for All Courses updates:

-\circ The meeting times for courses having schedule conflicts with My Courses turn red.

-\circ Hours/credits turn red if those courses would cause you to run afoul of the term's Max Hours/Credits limit.

-\circ If you enroll in a course with no openings, or a Faculty Consent (will have a clock icon instead of a + icon), your My Courses enrollment status will show Waiting List.
-You can move off the waiting list when other students drop the course, or are if you are added to the roster of a Faculty Consent course.

-4. To remove a course, click $\widehat{\square}$ under My Courses.

-5. Click Save to submit your registration changes.
+- There is a schedule conflict between that course and a course for which you've already registered. - 3.
+As you select courses, the information for All Courses updates: - The meeting times for courses having schedule conflicts with My Courses turn red. - Hours/credits turn red if those courses would cause you to run afoul of the term's Max Hours/Credits limit. - If you enroll in a course with no openings, or a Faculty Consent (it will have a clock icon instead of a + icon), your My Courses enrollment status will show Waiting List.
+You can move off the waiting list to the active roster when other students drop the course, or are if you are added to the roster of a Faculty Consent course. - 4.
+To remove a course, click under My Courses. - 5.
+Click Save to submit your registration changes.
 You can also click Undo Changes to erase any changes you made since you last saved registration.
+Don't forget to Save your changes!